Want to teach your kids how to play by ear?

 And that’s just what Garage Band Theory: Tools the Pros Use to Play by Ear teaches!

-A professional musician for 30 years and music teacher for 10, Duke Sharp took 13 years to write and edit the definitive guide to learning music theory: Garage Band Theory!
+A professional musician for 30 years and a music teacher for 10, Duke Sharp took 13 years to write and edit the definitive guide to learning music theory: Garage Band Theory!

-Instead it’s designed to teach you enough vocabulary and theory to get you on your way to read music, play by ear, and enjoy music with your friends.
+Instead, it’s designed to teach you enough vocabulary and theory to get you on your way to read music, play by ear, and enjoy music with your friends.

 There’s a section on How to Use this Book.
-In it Duke Sharp explains that there are two distinct aspects to playing by ear.
+In it, Duke Sharp explains that there are two distinct aspects to playing by ear.
 You need the physical coordination to make music on the instrument and you need to understand what you’re doing!